raul23/interactive-organizer/README.rst

    Ebooks that the script ``organize_ebooks`` was able to identify from non-ISBN metadata (e.g. title) fetched from online sources (e.g. Goodreads) are saved in a folder specified by the option `output-folder-uncertain
    <https://github.com/raul23/organize-ebooks#list-of-options>`_.
-It means that the script is not highly confident about the
+An ebook considered as "uncertain" means that the
-   filenames given to these books compared to those books whose ISBNs could be retrieved directly from their contents and successfully used to retrieve metadata from online sources.
+   script is not highly confident about the filenames given to these books compared to those books whose ISBNs could be retrieved directly from their contents and successfully used to retrieve metadata from online sources.

 No metadata file found
 """"""""""""""""""""""